 GeneCards Summary for FLT1 Gene

-FLT1 (Fms Related Tyrosine Kinase 1) is a Protein Coding gene.
-Diseases associated with FLT1 include Pre-Eclampsia and Eclampsia.
+FLT1 (Fms Related Receptor Tyrosine Kinase 1) is a Protein Coding gene.
+Diseases associated with FLT1 include Pre-Eclampsia and Corneal Neovascularization.
 Among its related pathways are Rheumatoid arthritis and Nanog in Mammalian ESC Pluripotency.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and protein kinase activity.
-An important paralog of this gene is FGFR1.
+An important paralog of this gene is KDR.

 UniProtKB/Swiss-Prot Summary for FLT1 Gene